LionelDraghi/bbt/docs/features/stdout.md

 ## Feature : checking a message line on stdout

-Test an app returning a single line message
+First thing to test, a single line message on standard output!

 ### Scenario : asking for uut version